360$^\circ$ High-Resolution Depth Estimation via Uncertainty-aware Structural Knowledge Transfer: Experiments

-\textbf{5) Setting 5:} In Fig.~\ref{fig:setting}(e), it first predicts a super-resolved image with an ODI SR network, and an LR depth prediction with a depth estimation network.
-Then, it utilizes the super-resolved ODI to guide the interpolation process of the LR depth prediction with guided image filter~\cite{he2012guided} to obtain an HR depth prediction.
-However, the result is similar with that of Setting 4 ( 0.4422 Abs Rel vs. 0.4523 Abs Rel).
-The poor performance is due to the noise contained in the super-resolved image, which disturbs the depth interpolation process severely.
-These baseline methods demonstrate the elaboration of our framework, which conducts knowledge transfer in the feature level, \ie, CIIF sharing strategy for the feature up-sampling process and FD loss for HR feature regularization.
-In contrast, transferring knowledge in the image level is less effective due to redundant textural details and noise.
+\textbf{5) Setting 5:} In Fig.~\ref{fig:setting}(e), it first predicts a super-resolved image with an ODI SR network, \ie, EDSR-baseline~\cite{lim2017enhanced}, and an LR depth prediction with a depth estimation network.
+Then, it utilizes the super-resolved ODI to guide the interpolation process of the LR depth prediction with guided image filter~\cite{he2012guided}.
+However, the result is similar to that of Setting 4, due to the noise contained in the super-resolved image.